When designing a septic system, the preliminary soil analysis comes first.

 Once the client decides to move ahead with our company we then set up a day for the proper soil testing, some deep test pits are dug followed by perc or permeameter testing to help us determine the hydraulic loading rates.
 This process often takes a few hours and is vital in determining the proper system for the home and space.
 The data collected from the site investigation is then transferred to a very detailed report with drawings and goes into the filing of the septic system with a Record of Sewerage System form to the regions health authority.
 With this form stamped, it gives the client the necessary document to obtain building permits.

-Costing for a septic system design is based on the heavy machinery needed for the excavation of test pits, the time spent documenting the necessary data while onsite from the soil analysis to measuring distances and the evaluating topography.
+Estimating for a septic system design is based on the heavy machinery needed for the excavation of test pits, the time spent documenting the necessary data while onsite from the soil analysis to measuring distances and the evaluating topography.
 The time spent on designing and writing a report of the wastewater system as well as filing costs associated with the health authority.
 The cost of design is normally $2,500 and there are some factors that can help reduce or sometimes, though not often to increase this cost.

-About Septic Installers
+Septic System Installers

-The installation, replacement, and alteration of an on-site sewage system are activities that require an approval from or notification to British Columbia Health Authorities.
+The installation, replacement, and alteration of an on-site sewage system are activities that require approval from or notification to British Columbia Health Authorities.

 This document outlines the steps a certified septic installer needs to take to install, alter or modify a system in accordance with the Environment Act and its regulations.

-The following activities do not require a notification or approval, but must be completed by a certified septic installer in accordance with the on-site sewage regulations and Standard:
+The following activities do not require notification or approval, but must be completed by a certified septic installer in accordance with the on-site sewage regulations and Standard:

 - Replacing a septic tank, pump or syphon chamber in the same location as the existing one, or in a location that maintains clearance distances required by the Standard